guatzin818/www/Features.md

 1. Partition data horizontally
 2. Workers use local data to construct local histograms
 3. Merge global histograms from all local histograms.
-4. Find best split from merged global histograms then perform split
+4. Find best split from merged global histograms, then perform splits

 The shortage of traditional data parallel: